torgro/IdentityManager/README.md

 The module is work in progress as I am constantly adding stuff to it, including Pester tests.
 It will eventually become available in PowershellGallery for easy access and installation.

 Please leave feedback and report bug/issues.
 I am currently looking for beta-testers.
-Look me up or give it a spinn if you like!
+Look me up or give it a spin if you like!

 ## What is included